kihuni/Javascript_back-end/promises/README.md

         console.log(`got the final result ${finalResult}`)
     })
  ```
  As you do all that, remember to always makes sure the promise is returned.
-Otherwiaw callbacks won't catch the result of a previous promise.
+Otherwise callbacks won't catch the result of a previous promise.

  For example, if a previous handler didn't return a promise, there is no way to track its settlement anymore.
 The promise is said to be floating.